The quantisation of normal velocity does not concentrate on hypersurfaces

 The main theorem of this paper is therefore Theorem \ref{semiclassicalthm}.

-\begin{thm} Let $(M,g)$ be a smooth Riemannian manifold of dimension $n$ and let $H$ be a smooth embedded interior hypersurface given in local coordinates by $\{x\mid{}x_{1}=0\}$.
-Suppose $u(h)$ is a family of semiclassically localised, $L^{2}$ normalised functions that satisfy $p(x,hD)u=O_{L^{2}}(h)$ where $p(x,hD)$ is a semiclassical pseudodifferential operator with smooth symol $p(x,\xi)$.
+\begin{thm} Let $(M,g)$ be a smooth, compact Riemannian manifold of dimension $n$ and let $H$ be a smooth embedded interior hypersurface.
+Suppose $u(h)$ is a family of semiclassically localised, $O_{L^{2}}(h)$ quasimodes of a semiclassical pseudodifferential operator $p(x,hD)$ with smooth, real symbol $p(x,\xi)$.
 Then

 for $\nu(x,hD)$ the semiclassical pseudodifferential operator with symbol

 \end{thm}